herotc/hero-rotation/README.md

 ## Key Features
 - Main Icon that shows the next ability you should cast.
 - Two smaller icons above the previous one that shows the useful CDs/OffGCD-Abilities to use.
-- One medium icon on the left that shows every abilities that should be cycled (i.e. multi-dotting).
+- One medium icon on the left that shows every ability that should be cycled (i.e. multi-dotting).
-- One medium-small icon on the upper-left that do proposals about situational abilities (trinkets, potions, ...).
+- One medium-small icon on the upper-left that does proposals about situational abilities (trinkets, potions, ...).
-- Toggles to turn On/Off the CDs or AoE to adjust the rotation according to the needs (the addon can be disabled this way aswell).
+- Toggles to turn On/Off the CDs or AoE to adjust the rotation according to the situation (the addon can be disabled this way aswell).

 _Toggles can now use directly key bindings, set them in 'Game Menu -> Key Bindings -> AddOns'_

-Every rotations are based on [SimulationCraft](http://simulationcraft.org/) [Action Priority Lists](https://github.com/simulationcraft/simc/wiki/ActionLists).
+Every rotation is based on [SimulationCraft](http://simulationcraft.org/) [Action Priority Lists](https://github.com/simulationcraft/simc/wiki/ActionLists).

 ## Special Features
 - Handle both Single Target and AoE rotations (it auto adapts).
-- Optimized Pooling of ressources when needed (ex: energy before using cooldowns for Rogue).
+- Optimized Pooling of resources when needed (ex: energy before using cooldowns for Rogue).
 - Accurate TimeToDie prediction.
 - Next cast prediction for Casters.
 - Special handlers for tricky abilities (ex: Finality or Exsanguinated Bleed for Rogue).
-- Solo Mode to improve the survivability to the detriment of DPS.
+- Solo Mode to prioritize survivability over DPS.

 ## Supported Rotations
 - Demon Hunter Vengeance _[Beta]_